SlashandDash/UpdateSequences/README.md

 # UpdateSequences

 A mod that adds/updates sequences from my seq repository to your Sequenced Folder.
-It will check for updates every restart or via a command.
+It will check for updates from a command.
 You can enable or disable sequences of each difficulty without restarting the game.

 commands :